solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 consistent completions more challenging to achieve without putting effort into prompt construction and optimization.
 For instance:

 -   Model responses are stochastic.
-The same prompt will likely produce different responses with different models or model versions.
+The same prompt will produce different responses with different models or model versions.
 And it may even produce different results with the same model at different times.
 Prompt engineering techniques can help us minimize these